 Independent software developers needed electronic software delivery; but that meant they also needed a way to protect their digital rights online and this was no simple matter.

 This was the moment where Paget set about turning their popular printed product catalog, into the very first electric product catalog.
 As it is for so many startup founders, this was to be one of the most challenging efforts of their lives.

-Paget realized that it had to create a new standard for digital rights, one that allowed especially smaller, more independent developers a fighting chance to get their wares into the hands of users who needed it.
+Paget realized that it had to create an “Application Storefront” or App Store and this means a novel standard in digital rights, one that allowed especially smaller, more independent developers a fighting chance to get their wares into the hands of users who needed it.
 This was only fair.

-In 2016, Apple’s online application-focused storefront is the most profitable app marketplace on the planet.
-Thousands of new apps are downloaded each second, with a current average price of: $1.24 and 75% of all apps are free of charge.
-Zero free apps were available on the AppWrapper.
+As of 2016, Apple’s online application storefront (App Store) is the most profitable app marketplace on the planet.
+Thousands of new apps are downloaded each second, with a current average price of: $1.24 and 75% of all apps being free of charge.
+Just to note, exactly zero free apps were available on the AppWrapper.

-It was created in the Pike Place Public Market neighborhood of Seattle Washington.
+It was created in the Public Market at Pike Place in Seattle Washington.

 The NeXT Computer technology ignited the dot-com boom, and provided the underlying mechanisms required for the mobile revolution of today, and yet it remains one of history’s least known computers.

 Join us as AppStorey brings you the real, true story of the world wide web, the first App Store and the computer that brought it all together.